The Realm of Potentials

 "[Dispositionalism] is built on the idea that individual objects can contain their own dispositional properties or, as some call them, causal powers.
 It is these that are responsible for any effect that those objects have.

-[When] something is fragile, it suggests that there is some hidden potentials within it.
+[When] something is fragile, it suggests that there are some hidden potentials within it.
 There is a disposition for some other possible properties".

 (Causation: A very Short Introduction, page 97 - Mumford and Anjum, Oxford Press)